Walther Dahl: World War II

+War against the Soviet Union

+In preparation for Operation Barbarossa, the German invasion of the Soviet Union, the Geschwaderstab began heading east on 8 June 1941.
+They stopped for several days at Breslau-Gandau (now in Wrocław, Poland.
+On 18 June, the Geschwaderstab relocated to Hostynne, from where on 22 June 1941, Lützow led JG 3 in combat against the Soviet Union.
+At the start of the campaign, JG 3 was subordinated to the V. Fliegerkorps (5th Air Corps), under command of General der Flieger Robert Ritter von Greim, which was part of Luftflotte 4 (4th Air Fleet), under command of Generaloberst Alexander Löhr.
+These air elements supported Generalfeldmarschall Gerd von Rundstedt's Heeresgruppe Süd (Army Group South), with the objective of capturing Ukraine and its capital Kiev.

+On 22 June the first day of the invasion, Dahl flew with the Gruppenstab of II.
+Gruppe (2nd group) of JG 3.
+Flying against Soviet airfields in the Lviv area, Dahl was credited with II.
+Gruppes first aerial victory when he claimed an I-18 fighter, an early German designation for a Mikoyan-Gurevich MiG-1 fighter, at 04:30.

 Dahl commanded 4.
-Staffel of JG 3 from 13 February until 9 April 1942 as Staffelkapitän.
+Staffel of JG 3 from 13 February until 9 April 1942 as Staffelkapitän (squadron leader).
 He had taken over command from Hauptmann Georg Michalek who was transferred.
 When Dahl was ordered to take over command of 1.
 Staffel of Ergänzungsgruppe Süd, he passed command of 4.
 Staffel of JG 3 to Oberleutnant Gerhard Walz.
 On 20 July 1943, Dahl was given command as Gruppenkommandeur (group commander) of III.
 Gruppe of JG 3.
 He replaced Hauptmann Karl-Heinz Langer who was one of the temporary leaders of the Gruppe after its former commander Hauptmann Wolfgang Ewald became a prisoner of war on 14 July.
+On 11 March 1944, Dahl was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) for 64 aerial victories claimed.